appfigures/leaf.js/README.md

 - Asyncronous parsing using promises for including async logic
 - Extendible through modules
 - Includes basic DOM manipulation with jQuery-like API

+## Getting started

+	npm instal leaf-af

+Run this javascript:

+	var parser = new leaf.Parser();
+	parser.directive('div', '<p />');

+	parser.parse('<div />').then(function (el) {
+		console.log(el.stringify());
+	});

+## Creating directives

+	parser.directive({
+		name: The name of the element (camel-cased)
+		template: A templated string (Handlebars by default) or path to load
+		context: The default context to evaluate the template with.
+Hash or a function (parser) => context
+		source: The base url to evaluate template assets with.
+If the template is a url this value is calculated from it
+		mergeOptions: Define how this directive should be merged with the dom element it replaces, matches(element): An optional method to test if an element matches this directive prepare(context, originalElement): An optional method that can be used to modify the context based on the original element that matched this directive. logic(el, context, parser): An optional method that can be used to modify the new element after it's been created, but before its children have been parsed.
+	});

+## Creating modules

+	leaf.modules.myModule = function (parser) {
+		parser.globals.myModule = {
+			my: "globalVars"
+		};
+		parser.directive(...)
+	};

+	// Then elsewhere

+	var parser = new leaf.Parser(['myModule']);